NextUrban/Livability_by_Twitter/README.md

   ### Twitter API application

-In order to be able to connect to the Twitter API and extract the populated Tweets over the data collection period, it is first necessary to create a Twitter application:

-  * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided in order to link your program and application.
+In order to be able to connect to the Twitter API and extract the populated Tweets over the data collection period, it is first necessary to create a Twitter application.
+During the application process of a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided in order to link your program and application.

-  * More details regarding the Twitter data and location information can be found [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).
+More details regarding the Twitter data and location information can be found [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

 Manual topic and location filtration